 Groundwater is the sole water source for many communities in Illinois including those of the BACOG area.
 Although there is a great deal of groundwater below land surface, only a relatively small amount is available to extract without causing serious consequences to the aquifer system and the long-term sustainability of groundwater.
 The Illinois State Water Survey projects declining shallow aquifer water levels in this area through 2050.
-One of BACOG's highest priorities is supporting initiatives and funding for local government research and mapping of groundwater systems, implementation of groundwater protection measures, local policy development, and public education initiatives towards a sustainable and clean water supply.
-Data about groundwater levels is critical to these efforts, especially in the shallow aquifer system in the BACOG area of northeastern Illinois.
+One of BACOG's highest priorities is securing sustainable funding for local government research and mapping of groundwater systems, implementation of groundwater protection measures, local policy development, and public education initiatives towards a sustainable and clean water supply.
+Data about groundwater levels and groundwater quality is critical to these efforts, especially in the shallow aquifer system in the BACOG area of northeastern Illinois.
 Stormwater management is an integral component of this work.

-We urge the General Assembly to allocate funding for expanding monitoring well networks, water level monitoring, and the data development needed to ensure groundwater sustainability for future generations.
+We urge the General Assembly to allocate funding for expanding monitoring well networks, aquifer water level and water quality monitoring, and the data development needed to ensure groundwater sustainability for future generations.
 BACOG also supports efforts to create dedicated State funding for these purposes.